 Like any other personality type, Type 2s can express extremes of their personalities and be unhealthy.
 At healthy levels, Givers are selfless who are satisfied by putting others before themselves.
 Givers have a great understanding of empathy, as this is one of the highest distinctive characteristics.
 They have a strong sense of self-worth and are able to teach others to learn the same.

 At average levels, Givers search for ways to feel important by taking care of others, and are fulfilled by gratitude.
 By constantly tending to others’ needs, Givers can become burnt out.
 They are hypersensitive and need approval from those they care for.
-Type 2s are also known to give compliments to gain acceptance.

 At unhealthy levels, Type 2s can become clingy in relationships after trying to take control.
 Givers can express their manipulative side by blaming others, or base their worth on others’ opinions.
 They sometimes act as a victim to get sympathy and a sense of self-worth.

-People want to work with Type 2s because they are committed, understanding, and creative.
 They find a great deal of pride in their work and tend to take projects seriously.
 They love to be in control because they can often be perfectionists!
 Givers love working with people and are able to develop strong interpersonal relationships.

 Some popular careers for Type 2s are positions as a social worker, special education teacher, nurse, minister, police or detective, or non-profit work.
 Givers will thrive in any career where they can care for others and create relationships.
 I love being able to create and brainstorm– it’s just who I am!